gro-david/pydl/README.md

     - Download playlists easily with setting the tag `--playlist` or disable downloading playlists (and only download the current song) with the `--no-playlist` tag \
     - Fetch and apply metadata (mp3 tags) automatically with the `--tag` flag, or disable metadata fetching with the `--no-tag` flag. \
     - You can also manually set the metadata tags using the `-m` or `--manual-tag` flags.
+    - You can enable experimental tagging (more advanced but sometimes slow) using the `--experimental` flag.
+The `--no-experimental` disables it. \
+    - Save the files to a specific **relative** path using the `-p` or `--path` flag.

+Commands: \
+    - `download` downloads song/playlist \
+    - `generate-config` generates the pydl.conf file

-Automatic fething is supported for following tags: \
+Automatic fetching is supported for following tags: \
     - Artist (Channel name formatted) \
     - Album (Name of the Playlist) \
     - Title (Name of the video/song) \
     - Song Number (Only when downloading a playlist) \
     - Album Cover (Thumbnail cropped to the middle square)

+Experimental tagging supports following tags: \
+    - Artist \
+    - Album \
+    - Title \
+    - Genre

 Manual Setting is supported for following tags: \
     - Artist \